 The study of the human mind is, in reality, a study of the human spirit.
 While it may seem that psychology is a strictly secular arena – particularly because of the fame of Freud, Skinner and other non-Christian experts – Christian Psychology programs are much more relevant due to their proper perspective of God’s creation (which includes the human brain!).
-Online Christian Colleges and Universities is pleased to share the Top Ten Online Psychology Programs for 2018.
+Online Christian Colleges and Universities is pleased to share the Top Ten Online Psychology Programs.

 The methodology for this ranking includes the number of different psychology degree programs available in a school as well as the specific focus of each degree program.
 Deference was given to Applied Psychology degrees ahead of Counseling degrees (which resolved some very close standings!).
 Other, more common factors were also considered: faculty/student ratio, admission, retention and graduation rates of the overall school as well as the availability of financial aid.